AI framework for autonomous systems

 Deep reinforcement learning (DLR) applied to autonomous driving.

-As part of the application »AI framework for autonomous systems«, a dependable driving assistant in is developed in order to demonstrate our technology.
-The typical processing pipeline of autonomous vehicles is made up from perception, routing, behavioral planning, motion planning and actuators.
-We focus on the implementation of behavioral planning by dependable reinforcement learning.
-Algorithms are developed that can steer the car in complex and critical situations by a safe policy.
-This policy is trained to be performant and efficient while adhering to strict safety constraints.
-Moreover, by extracting decision trees via imitation learning, the AI-driven behavior is made not only interpretable, but also verifiable.
-This showcases that DRL can be both dependable and efficient in critical use-cases.
+As part of "AI Framework for Autonomous Systems", a reliable driving assistant is being developed to demonstrate the technology.
+The typical processing chain of an autonomous vehicle consists of perception, route planning, behavior planning, motion planning and actuators.
+We focus on behavior planning through reliable deep reinforcement learning.
+Algorithms are developed for navigation in complex and critical situations with safe behavior in the form of a safe policy.
+The training of the AI is designed in such a way that the policy is both efficient and follows strict safety conditions.
+Furthermore, by extracting decision trees with imitation learning, the behavior of the AI agent can be made not only interpretable but also verifiable.
+This demonstrates that our method offers efficient and reliable solutions even for safety-critical use cases.

-Making autonomous driving safer with dependable reinforcement learning
+Making autonomous driving safer with reliable reinforcement learning

 Privacy warning